 “I believe that education is the solution to all problems.
 I know it sounds a bit grandiose, but I think it should be everybody’s priority.
 Education helps you deal with your feelings and it gives you options to act” – Tania Bruguera (Petrik, 2017).

-Jeffery Gibson’s multicultural and multidisciplinary artworks (see: Tapping into who we are, what we know, and who we know for inspiration), incorporate movement as a way to express intersectionality.
-For example, Gibson’s Like A Hammer installation and performance combines club culture, Civil Rights era messages, and a traditional Native American pow wow dance, which conveys his multifaceted identity as a Native American (Cherokee-Choctaw nation), an artist, and a gay man.
+Jeffery Gibson’s multicultural and multidisciplinary artworks (see: Tapping into who we are, what we know and who we know), incorporate movement as a way to express intersectionality.
+For example, Gibson’s Like A Hammer installation and performance combines club culture, Civil Rights era messages and a traditional Native American pow wow dance, which conveys his multifaceted identity as a Native American (Cherokee-Choctaw nation), an artist and a gay man.